-Swimming pool, spa and water feature leak detection
+Find swimming pool, spa and water feature leaks without destruction

 American Leak Detection is the world leader in finding swimming pool and spa leaks - we created the industry.

 Depending on the region and climate in which you live, it may not be uncommon for your pool's water level to vary day by day.
 Environmental factors such as humidity and wind can have an effect, causing you to lose up to ¼ inch of water a day, or about 2 inches per week.

 - Pool loses more water than regular evaporation (about 1/4 inch)

 - Equipment loses prime